 5- The need to initiate substantial political reforms in Iraq leading to a democratic system and constitution that would bring about the equality of citizens, abolish political confessionalism, allow for diversity as a basis of national unity according to the principle of equality in citizenship, and enshrine fundamental human rights.

-6- Calling for an end to the exceptional situation in Sudan and for convening a comprehensive constitutional conference with the participation of all the political and civil forces so as to ensure the restoration of democracy and peace.
+6- Calling for an end to the exceptional situation in Sudan and for convening a comprehensive constitutional Forum with the participation of all the political and civil forces so as to ensure the restoration of democracy and peace.

 7- Calling for the consolidation of the political reforms begun in 1989 in Algeria so as to prepare the ground for ending violence and laying down arms; releasing those detained without trial; retrying those who had been tried under exceptional laws; revealing the fate of the “disappeared”; and bringing those responsible for the crimes of disappearance, torture and killing to justice.
-The Conference stresses the need for governments to respond to just and legitimate initiatives for opening a serious dialogue to establish peace and broaden public freedoms.
+The Forum stresses the need for governments to respond to just and legitimate initiatives for opening a serious dialogue to establish peace and broaden public freedoms.

-Arab Human Rights Movement
+Responsibilities of the Arab Human Rights Movement

 1- Promoting the struggle for democracy and basing the general strategy of the movement on such a task.
-The Conference affirms that the aims of preserving the non-partisan nature of the movement and ensuring its independence from political parties do not exclude working towards a constant dialogue between human rights organizations and all political parties.
+The Forum affirms that the aims of preserving the non-partisan nature of the movement and ensuring its independence from political parties do not exclude working towards a constant dialogue between human rights organizations and all political parties.
 Such a dialogue should aim at cooperation to consolidate democratic transformation and respect for human rights, and to draft a code of minimum standards for the respect of human rights and democracy that takes into consideration the specific political and social context of every single country.

 2- Determining the common priorities of the Arab human rights movement in the realms of advocacy and protection.
 These include the following: